braid-org/braid-text/README.md

       // Apply the incoming state or patches to local text here.

+      // Example data:  {
+      //   state: "Hello World",                              // The new text
+      //   patches: [{ range: [5, 5], content: " World" }]    // Patches that create the new text

       // Then return the new state of textarea as a string: return new_state
     },